-Planned monitoring for seacoast ragwort found in the Strong Armed (1-12-041HUM) and Shively 12 (1-12-126HUM) THPs has not yet taken place because operations have not been completed in those areas.
-The Shively 12 THP unit containing the occurrence is unharvested at this time and due to operational difficulties the project may be infeasible.
+Planned monitoring for seacoast ragwort found in the Shively 12 (1-12-126HUM) THP has not yet taken place because operations have not been completed in that area.
+The Shively 12 THP unit containing the occurrence (#1497) is unharvested at this time and due to operational difficulties the project may be infeasible.
 Monitoring of this site will remain on hold until harvest operations are conducted.
-Harvest on the Strong Armed THP occurred this year (2015) and a first round of effectiveness monitoring is planned for the 2016 field season.